 Over the weekend I have reminded again of the fact that I have been lagging in the post on Indian Basics.
 I actually planned on doing one per week.
 Not sure where all those weeks have gone.
 Can you believe today gets us to the middle of the month!

 And what's more, I totally forgot that my Spice your Life completed 1 year this month!
-Though I haven't been able to spend or write so much as I did in this blog, I really love that quality information that I was able to get from my Dad.
+Though I haven't been able to spend or write so much as I did in this blog, I really love the quality information that I was able to get from my Dad.
 The posts may be less, but it packs more value than I can think.

 Making flour at home is so convenient as it only takes about 15 mins to soak and another 15 mins to dry.
 And your dish is bound to come out tasty.